emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

 ## More

 So far, we have completed that use Electron to create a simple MQTT desktop client, and simulate the connection, messaging, unsubscribe and disconnect scenarios between the client and MQTT broker.
-It is also worth noting that since the Electron project includes both a browser environment and a Node.js environment, it is possible to use the browser's WebSocket API to implement an MQTT over WebSocket connection by modifying the connection protocol and port number in the above code.

-You can download the source code of the example [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Electron), and you can also find more demo examples in other languages on [GitHub](https://github.com/emqx/MQTT-Client-Examples).
+You can download the complete sample source code on the [MQTT Client Electron page](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Electron), and also welcome to explore more demo examples in other languages on the [MQTT Client Example page](https://github.com/emqx/MQTT-Client-Examples).

 [^1]: https://en.wikipedia.org/wiki/Electron_(software_framework)